hatofmonkeys/hatofmonkeys.github.com/source/_posts/2014-12-25-the-twelve-blogs-of-christmas.markdown

 ###Twelve blogs, twelve days

-I've got a backlog of half-formed blog posts that have been hanging around, like bad smells, for a while.
+I've got a backlog of half-formed blog posts (backblog?) that have been hanging around, like bad smells, for a while.
 I've decided to get them all done and out over Christmas.
 I'm cheating by imposing the following restrictions:

 - This is the first blog and counts as a blog post even though it's a meta-post
 - I reserve the right to post days, or even weeks, late.
 I'm in [Sark](http://en.wikipedia.org/wiki/Sark) for some of Christmas and I will be burned alive in a [wicker man](http://en.wikipedia.org/wiki/The_Wicker_Man_%281973_film%29) if I'm seen using a laptop